librenms/librenms/doc/Extensions/Alerting.md

 # <a name="extra">Additional Options</a>

-Here are some of the other available options for an alert rule.
+Here are some of the other options available when adding an alerting rule:

-## <a name="extra-max">Max</a>
+- Rule name: The name associated with the rule.
+- Severity: How "important" the rule is.

-The maximum number of alerts sent for the event.  `-1` means unlimited.
+- Max alerts: The maximum number of alerts sent for the event.  `-1` means unlimited.

-## <a name="extra-delay">Delay</a>

-The amount of time to wait after a rule is matched before sending an alert.
+- Delay: The amount of time to wait after a rule is matched before sending an alert.

-## <a name="extra-interval">Interval</a>

-The interval of time between alerts for an event until Max is reached.
+- Interval: The interval of time between alerts for an event until Max is reached.
+- Mute alerts: Disable sending alerts for this rule.
+- Invert match: Invert the matching rule (ie. alert on items that _don't_ match the rule).